AlanJGG/BTN415-project-smart_home_network/README.md

 | Cameras         | 192.168.1.192    | 255.255.255.192 /26| 192.168.1.193 – 192.168.1.254    | Camera1   | 192.168.1.200  | AA:BB:CC:DD:04  |

 > A /26 subnet gives 64 addresses (62 usable hosts) per segment.
+> This simplifies the routing because the router can now determine the destination subnet by checking which 64-address block contains the target IP.
+> The /26 mask was chosen over other options because it provides adequate address space for each device category while maintaining simple, predictable boundaries.

 ### Static Routing Table